typebytes/angular-checklist/content/typescript/define-types-at-the-non-typed-boundaries.md

 })
 export class SomeComponent {
   someEventHandler(event: TypeForThisEvent) {
-    // ...
+    ...
   }
 }
 ```

-`TypeForThisEvent` will make sure that the non typed html event is typed inside of our Typescript code.
+`TypeForThisEvent` will make sure that the non-typed HTML event is typed inside of our TypeScript code.